DataDog/hiring-engineers/answers.md

 Also, checked the box to make sure I was alerted when no data was coming in for the past 10 minutes.
 ![no data alert](https://raw.githubusercontent.com/bmcilhenny/hiring-engineers/master/images/no_data.png)

-But then noticed that the alert was a) not triggering even though the directions explicitly said wait for avg to trigger an 'alert' so changed it from 'avg' to 'at least once' so I could at least get the picture of the email for the hiring challenge but more importantly b) the template variable {{host.ip}} wasn’t returning anything in the email, it came back blank.
+However, I realized that the alert was a) not triggering even though the directions explicitly said wait for avg to trigger an 'alert' so changed it from 'avg' to 'at least once' so I could at least get the picture of the email for the hiring challenge but more importantly b) the template variable {{host.ip}} wasn’t returning anything in the email, it came back blank.
 So I added host:precise64 to the `define the metric` section and then it starting to work:

 ![host ip email alert](https://raw.githubusercontent.com/bmcilhenny/hiring-engineers/master/images/my_metric_alert_host_ip.png)